Viral Hepatitis A, B, C, D & E: Causes, Symptoms and Treatment

 Manipal Hospitals is dedicated to providing comprehensive round the clock treatment to all of its patients.
 The equipment and staffing ratios at the ICU & critical care department are a reflection of this commitment to quality healthcare.
 Contact us to know more about our intensive care units and book an appointment with one of our medical specialists today!

-The team of experts at Manipal Hospitals' department of Hepatobiliary surgery are highly skilled surgeons that specialize in the surgical treatment of the liver, pancreas, gallbladder and bile ducts.
-The team specializes in resectioning tumours and eliminating diseases that affect the Hepatobiliary system of the body, using state of the art diagnostic and surgical equipment.
+The team of experts at Manipal Hospitals' Department of Hepatobiliary Surgery are highly skilled surgeons that specialise in the surgical treatment of the liver, pancreas, gallbladder and bile ducts.
+The team specialises in resectioning tumours and eliminating diseases that affect the Hepatobiliary system of the body, using state-of-the-art diagnostic and surgical equipment.

 The surgeon uses laparoscopic equipment to navigate the abdominal cavity.
 The

-Manipal Hospitals' understands the urgency of situations that require hepatobiliary surgery, and our surgical team is well equipped with the tools they need to perform precise surgery at a moments notice.
-The team works with experts from other specialties to provide comprehensive care that is often life-saving.
-Manipal hospitals has specialized infrastructure to help care for immunocompromised patients.
-Our HEPA filtered rooms offer a sterile environment for safer transplants.
+Manipal Hospitals' understands the urgency of situations that require hepatobiliary surgery, and our surgical team is well equipped with the tools they need to perform precise surgery at a moment's notice.
+The team works with experts from other specialities to provide comprehensive care that is often life-saving.
+Manipal hospitals have specialised infrastructure to help care for immunocompromised patients.
+Our HEPA-filtered rooms offer a sterile environment for safer transplants.
 The blood bank facility at Manipal Hospitals is one of the most trusted in the country.
 Contact us to know more about the facilities and procedures.

 The surgeons prep the patient for surgery, explaining the procedure and its risks.
 Patients are advised not to eat or drink anything for a stipulated time before the surgery.
 In some cases, it may be necessary to follow a clear liquid diet for up to 2 days prior to surgery.